juliusbsimon/util_audit/README.md

 ## Trigger Naming Convention (Required)

-Audit triggers must follow this naming pattern:
+Audit triggers follow this naming pattern:

     BUID_<TABLE_NAME>_AUD

 Example:

-    BUID_EMPLOYEES_AUD
+    BUID_DEMO_AUD

-This convention allows the package to recognize and manage audit triggers consistently.
+This convention allows the package to manage audit triggers consistently.

 ---

+## Automatic Trigger Generation (Recommended)

+Instead of writing audit triggers manually, you can **auto-generate** a column-level audit trigger for an entire table using the built-in helper procedure.

+### Example: Generate an audit trigger for a table

+    BEGIN
+        util_audit.add_table_audit_trig(
+            p_table_name => 'DEMO',
+            p_action     => 'EXECUTE'
+        );
+    END;
+    /

+What this does:

+- Inspects the table structure
+- Identifies supported columns
+- Generates a BEFORE INSERT / UPDATE / DELETE trigger
+- Registers column-level audit logic automatically

+This is the **preferred approach** for onboarding new tables.

+---

 ## How Auditing Works

-1. A BEFORE INSERT OR UPDATE OR DELETE trigger is created
+1. An audit trigger is created (manually or automatically)
-2. The trigger calls UTIL_AUDIT.CHECK_VAL(...) per column
+2. The trigger calls UTIL_AUDIT logic per column
 3. The package:
    - Compares old vs new values
    - Detects real changes